 What is elder abuse?

-The World Health Organization defines elder abuse as “a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person”.
+The World Health Organization (WHO) defines elder abuse as “a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust which causes harm or distress to an older person”.
+This type of violence constitutes a violation of human rights and includes physical, sexual, psychological and emotional abuse; financial and material abuse; abandonment; neglect; and serious loss of dignity and respect.

-Elder abuse can present in different forms including physical, psychological, sexual, neglect and financial abuse.
+Elder abuse can present in different forms as indicated above and can include physical, psychological, sexual, neglect and financial abuse.
 It is carried out by someone the elderly person trusts, for example, a family member, a friend or a carer.

-How can I safeguard myself against elder abuse?
+As I get older what can I do to protect myself against elder abuse?

-There are a number of steps you can take to safeguard yourself against elder abuse whilst you are still mentally fit and capable.
+From a legal perspective there are several ways you can take to protect yourself against elder abuse whilst you are still physically and mentally fit and capable.

 In Victoria, persons over the age of 18 who have decision making capacity can put Enduring Powers of Attorney and Advance Care Planning in place.
 There are different types of Enduring Powers of Attorney and Advance Care Planning documents.
 These include: